STARTBODY

 Personal Teaching Experience - How I Became a TEFL Teacher - TEFL Blog

 Fri, 27 Mar 2020 Elizaveta Pachina Alumni Experiences Personal Teaching Experience - How I Became a TEFL Teacher Until now, I have been an English teacher for 6 months.
 Before that, in 2016 I was a teaching assistant.
 That is my part-time job.
 And this is a journey even though I have not yet taken a TESOL class but I am still confident that I can become a teacher.
-This post was written by our TEFL certification graduate Tieu T. Please note that this blog post might not necessarily represent the beliefs or opinions of ITTT.
+Table of Contents Assistant Tutor Good Example Learning Important Skills Difficulties Do you want to teach English abroad?
+Take a TEFL course!
+Related Articles: This post was written by our TEFL certification graduate Tieu T. Please note that this blog post might not necessarily represent the beliefs or opinions of ITTT.
 Assistant Tutor For the first half of the year, I was an assistant tutor for the preschool.
-I had very little contact with kids before so I was very confused at the time.
-I told the teacher that I couldn't make them obey.
-She is a master of special needs...
+I had very...
 [Read more]

 5 Important Things When Teaching Beginner Students - TEFL Blog

 Thu, 25 Jun 2020 Elizaveta Pachina Teaching Ideas 5 Important Things When Teaching Beginner Students I am an English teacher.
 I am teaching beginner students who are aged from 3 years and a half to 8 years old.
 My students are very young learners who normally have shorter attention spans, and have not even completely mastered their mother tongue.
 They are generally amenable to fun games, singing, and drawing.
 For my students, they start from zero knowledge of English to a very basic knowledge that cannot be quickly or easily activated, but with these levels, success is easy to see and usually good fun.
-This post was written by our TEFL certification graduate Yuan P. Please note that this blog post might not necessarily represent the beliefs or opinions of ITTT.
-Play and Have Fun...
+Table of Contents Play and Have Fun PPP Method Learning Environment Relation to Students Listening Skills Do you want to teach English abroad?
+Take a TEFL course!
+Related Articles: ...
 [Read more]

 Program TESOL TEFL - ✔️ ✔️ ✔️ ITTT